marevikanell/PuntaCanaSimulation/README.md

 - mysql.connector

 Now that we have the required libraries set up, open the "punta_cana_festival.py" file and run the program.
+- the only point that requires attention is your sql connection, ensure that the correct host, root, and password (if required) are set to establish the connection for your server.

 We have developed this project on a **macOS Ventura**